GPT-5.6 cost-efficient tier vs OpenAI's small-model workhorse · research snapshot July 12, 2026

 Choose GPT-5.4 mini if…

-• You need fast, low-cost responses for high-volume product traffic.
+• You need fast, latency-sensitive responses for high-volume product traffic.

 • You are building a planner/worker system with many narrow subagents.